Collector, entrepreneur, retail buyer, raconteur…

 Ken Stradling. © www.stephen-morris.co.uk

-The Ken Stradling Collection abounds in beautifully designed and desirable objects.
-Some are very valuable items by high-end artists and designers such as Eric Ravilious or Marcel Breuer; others are popular classics that are still very affordable – it’s a wonderfully democratic collection.
-Ken’s career is fascinating within the context of histories of design and consumption from the post-war through the sixties, seventies and beyond.
+The Stradling Collection abounds in beautifully designed and desirable objects.
+Some are very significant items by high-end artists and designers such as Eric Ravilious)Marcel Breuer , Lucie Rie, Bernard Leech, and Alvor Aalto amongst the 2,000 pieces.
+It is a wonderfully eclectic collection.
+Reflecting the of history of design and consumerism from the post-war onwards.

 Ken created a Trust which would develop this incredible and diverse collection as an educational resource for future generations.
 Since it opened in 2014, the Stradling Collection’s education programme has excited and inspired secondary school children, students and teachers, within and beyond Bristol.
 It also tells valuable stories about the history of design through its exhibition programme.